Service to Printers

 A Conversion Manual

-Blanket Format Geometry ought to be kept within the Strictest Coherency with the Blanket Thickness Tolerance.
+Blanket Format Geometry ought to be kept within the Strictest Coherency with Blanket Thickness Tolerance.

-IberoWIN Conversion System is a custom developed Business Management Application that covers to the very least detail Blanket Converter’s activities, from model specifications and raw material purchases to the delivery of ready-to-use formats according to the most stringent printer needs and preferences.
+IberoWIN Conversion System is a custom developed Business Management Application that covers to the very least detail Blanket Converter’s activities.
+It assists from model specifications and raw-material purchases to the delivery of ready-to-use formats, meeting most stringent printer needs and preferences.

 IberoWIN Conversion Manual

 The Production Menu of IberoWIN Conversion Manual sets an exhaustive range of “standard Executions” defining not only Blanket Format cutting Dimensions and shape but also Bar model and execution details.
 Except for this core segment, executions are interactively “personalised” according to the particular press model and unit specifications.
 Personalisation takes also into consideration the needs, preferences, storage requirements and logistic details of each particular printing operation.